 - Vector Algebra

 Vectors in two and three dimensions, direction and magnitude of a vector.
-Scalar multiplication of vector, Addition of vectors, unit and null vectors, scalar product or dot product of two-vectors.
+Scalar multiplication of a vector, Addition of vectors, Unit and null vectors, scalar product or dot product of two-vectors.
 Cross product of two vectors or vector product.
 Applications-work done by a force and moment of a force, and in geometrical problems.

 - Statistics and Probability

-Statistics: Frequency distribution, Classification of data, Cumulative frequency distribution – examples.
+Statistics: Frequency Distribution, Classification of data, Cumulative frequency distribution – examples.
 Graphical representation – Pie Chart, Histogram, Frequency Polygon – examples.
 Measures of Central tendency – Median, Mode and Mean.
 Correlation and regression, Standard and Variance deviation – determination and comparison.

 Probability: Outcomes and associated sample space, Random experiment, events, mutually exclusive and exhaustive events, impossible events and certain events.
 Intersection and Union of events.
 Elementary, Complementary and composite events.
 Definition of probability – classical and statistical examples.
 Elementary theorems on probability simple problems.
 Conditional probability, Bayes’ theorem – simple problems.
 Random variable as function on a sample space.
 Binomial distribution, examples of random experiments giving rise to Binominal distribution.

 UPSC NDA Syllabus – General Ability Test: